decentraland/documentation/content/creator/sdk7/web-editor/smart-items-advanced.md

 - **Open link**: Open a link on browser tab.
 Players are asked if they trust the domain before they do.
 - **Clone**: Duplicates an item in the designated position.
 - **Remove**: Deletes an item from the scene.
+- **Show Image**: Displays an image on the UI, potentially for a limited time.
+It can also include caption.
+- **Hide Image**: Hides any image currently displayed in the UI via the Show Image action.
+- **Damage**: Reduces the health on any healthbar that is near.
+The _Layer_ property can determine if it only acts on helalthbars on the player, or on other items.
+- **Move player here**: Changes the player's position to that of this item.
+- **Place on Player**: Changes the item's position to that of the player.
+- **Rotate as Player**: Changes the item's rotation to that of the player.
+- **Place on Camera**: Changes the item's position to that of the camera.
+- **Rotate as Camera**: Changes the item's rotation to that of the camera.
+- **Set Position**: Changes the item's position to a specific one.
+It can be absolute or relative to its current position.
+- **Set Rotation**: Changes the item's rotation to a specific one.
+It can be absolute or relative to its current rotation.
+- **Set Scale**:  Changes the item's scale to a specific one.
+It can be absolute or relative to its current scale.
+- **Follow Player**: Starts moving and turning in direction to the player's position.
+It ignores any obstacles on the way.
+You can set the speed and make it only move on certain axis.
+Min Distance determines how close it will come to the player.
+- **Stop Following Player**: Stops the Follow Player action.
+- **Random Action**: One of the actions listed here will be played at random with equal probablility each time the random action is called.
+You can list any of the actions that belong to the item.
+- **Batch Actions**: All of the actions listed here will be played simultaneously each time the batch action is called.
+You can list any of the actions that bleong to the item.
+- **Heal Player**: Restore health to the player's health bar.

 See [states and conditional logic](#states-and-conditional-logic) to learn about other actions related to logic conditions.